Your first Embold scan

 Click on any tile to get more detailed information on each component like vulnerabilities, code issues, anti-patterns, and duplication.

-The Heatmap can be accessed from the top navigation bar by clicking the Blueprint tab:
+The blueprint can be accessed from the top navigation bar by clicking the Blueprint tab:

-The heatmap can be used for two things:
+The blueprint can be used for two things:

 1. Understanding the overall quality of your software.